Anna Goldman, MA

 Anna is not an art therapist, however, she is an amateur painter in her spare time.
 Anna attended Perpich Center for Arts High school where she studied film and photography.
 Anna received a national award for a public service video she co-produced addressing verbal bullying.
 Anna believes that art allows individuals to express themselves in ways that can be reflective, empowering and healing.

 Anna completed her master’s degree in Marriage and Family therapy from Saint Mary’s University.
 She is working under the supervision of Heather Matson, LMFT, ATR-BC.

 Education, Trainings, Affiliations

-- Master of Arts, Marriage and Family Therapy, Saint Mary’s University, Minneapolis, MN (in progress)
+- Master of Arts, Marriage and Family Therapy, Saint Mary’s University, Minneapolis, MN

 - Bachelor of Arts, Psychology, Saint Xavier University, Chicago IL.

 - Recipient, Abraham Lincoln Civic Engagement Award, in recognition of leadership and service “in the pursuit of the betterment of humanity” and for overall excellence in curricular and extracurricular activities.

 - Member of Psi Chi, an international honor society with a mission to, in part, maintain excellence in psychology-based scholarship and advance the science of psychology.